silambam-Sydney School of indian traditional dance

 November 16th, 2019: Saturday, 5 pm - 8 pm

 Bahai Centre Auditorium, Silverwater, Sydney

-Featuring 'Natyamrita', 10th Anniversary celebration & annual showcase by all the students of Silambam.
+Featuring 'Natyamritam', 10th Anniversary celebration & annual showcase by all the students of Silambam.

-More info about the above two events coming up soon...!
-Please do come along and support our young talent.
+Please click here for more info on the above two events… and do come along to support our young talent!

 Arangetram (Debut Concert)

 'Arangetram' is the maiden performance of a budding Bharatanatyam dancer.
 After several years of rigorous training in the art, and guidance from the Guru (teacher), it is the first full-fledged performance on stage by the sishya (disciple).